udelcodes/udelcodes.github.io/networks2.md

 ### Zoom is wifi

-Have people start conversations and talk over each other.
+**Task 6:** Have people start conversations, out loud, in zoom and talk over each other.

 See how ineffective it is.

+Imagine it is a dark room without names.

 Likewise highlight the importance of saying "who is speaking" and "who is suposed to listen"  (this includes "Hey Everyone")